richsuca/website/posts/post-2021-03-05-covid-shovid.md

 I only know about three countries: Canada (where I live), India (where my parents and brothers live), and the US (because of the conman-who-was-president).

 The population of Canada is 38 million, India is 1,374 million.
 For every person in Canada, you have 580 sq. meters of space.
-An Indian gets 50 sq. meters. [^1]
+An Indian gets 50 sq. meters. [[wikipedia]][1]

-India has 37 parties in the Lok Sabha[^2], Canada has 5[^3].
+India has 37 parties in the [Lok Sabha][2], Canada's House of Commons has [5][3].

 Indians are more social than Canadians.
 Things in Canada are more computerised, requiring less human interaction.